Hereditarily indecomposable continua as generic mathematical structures: Introduction

+Here we summarize the article and describe our main results.
+Section~\ref{sec:continua} is a mini-survey on crookedness and the pseudo-arc.
+In Section~\ref{sec:generic} and \ref{sec:fraisse} we build our general theory while demonstrating the concepts on the known case of the pseudo-arc, with several technical details postponed to Appendix~\ref{sec:appendix}.
+Finally, in Section~\ref{sec:circlelike} we obtain a new application.

-The structure of the paper is as follows.
-In Section~\ref{sec:continua} we recall the notions of hereditarily indecomposable continua and crookedness.
-We summarize known facts regarding $ε$-crooked maps and generalize them to the context of metrizable compacta (Proposition~\ref{thm:crooked_calculus} and Theorem~\ref{thm:crooked_limit}), and show how the notion of $ε$-crooked map simplifies to a well-known form for Peano continua and compact graphs (Theorem~\ref{thm:graph_crookedness}).
-We also recall the standard construction of the pseudo-arc as an inverse limit of a crooked sequence of interval maps.
-Finally, we give a direct proof of the crookedness factorization theorem (Theorem~\ref{thm:crooked_factorization}) that every continuous surjection on the unit interval $ε$-factorizes through every sufficiently crooked continuous surjection.
-This is later used to observe that every crooked sequence is a Fraïssé sequence (in the context of continuous surjections on the unit interval), and so the uniqueness of a hereditarily indecomposable arc-like continuum (Bing's theorem) also follows from the uniqueness of a Fraïssé limit.
+\textbf{Continua and crookedness} (Section~\ref{sec:continua}).
+We recall the notions of hereditarily indecomposable continua and crookedness.
+We also recall the standard construction of the pseudo-arc as an inverse limit of a crooked sequence of interval maps. \begin{itemize} \item We summarize known facts regarding $ε$-crooked maps and generalize them to the context of metrizable compacta (Proposition~\ref{thm:crooked_calculus} and Theorem~\ref{thm:crooked_limit}), and show how the notion of $ε$-crooked map simplifies to a well-known form for Peano continua and compact graphs (Theorem~\ref{thm:graph_crookedness}). \item We give a direct proof of the crookedness factorization theorem (Theorem~\ref{thm:crooked_factorization}) that every continuous surjection on the unit interval $ε$-factorizes through every sufficiently crooked continuous surjection.
+This is later used to observe that every crooked sequence is a Fraïssé sequence (in the context of continuous surjections on the unit interval), and so the uniqueness of a hereditarily indecomposable arc-like continuum (Bing's theorem) also follows from the uniqueness of a Fraïssé limit (Remark~\ref{thm:Bing_reproved}). \end{itemize}